 The following day Sunita called the bank and spoke to it at length about what had happened.
 The staff member she spoke to was very helpful and understanding and clearly set out all of the various types of help that the bank could provide to her.
 By the end of the discussion the bank had agreed to waive all the interest and charges applied to Sunita’s credit card from when she began gambling to when she called them.
 It also placed clear notes on her account explaining what sort of problems had occurred and what type of support Sunita believed would be useful going forward in order to help prevent anything similar happening again.
 This included adding blocks for gambling websites and a note requesting a welfare call once her spending hit a certain amount as well as reducing the limit on the account.

 Having considered the timeline of what the bank knew about Sunita’s personal circumstances and when, as well as how it responded when she contacted them, we felt the bank had done enough in relation to Sunita’s complaint and we didn’t think it would be fair or reasonable to ask it to do anymore.
 This was because prior to her time off work Sunita’s account had been well maintained.
+Gambling businesses were allowed to take payments from credit cards then.
 There was no indication that she was struggling with her finances or that gambling had been problematic for her previously.
 So, we were satisfied there was no way the bank could’ve known she needed additional support prior to her contacting them.
 In addition, we felt the support offered by the bank once they were aware of what was happening was appropriate and in line with what we would expect them to do.

 Related case studies